oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ---
 layout: blog_post
-title: "OAuth2 microservices with Keycloak on Google Kubernetes Engine"
+title: "Keycloak in Production with Spring Boot and JHipster"
 author:
 by: contractor
 communities: [devops,security,java]